 Bank of East Asia (BKEAY) Upgraded to “Buy” at Zacks Investment Research

-Bank of East Asia (OTCMKTS:BKEAY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Monday.
-The firm currently has a $4.50 target price on the bank’s stock.
-Zacks Investment Research‘s price target would indicate a potential upside of 10.57% from the stock’s current price.
+Zacks Investment Research upgraded shares of Bank of East Asia (OTCMKTS:BKEAY) from a hold rating to a buy rating in a research report sent to investors on Monday, March 26th.
+Zacks Investment Research currently has $4.50 price objective on the bank’s stock.

 According to Zacks, “Bank E Asia has dedicated itself to service on behalf of the people of Hong Kong and customers in China and overseas.
 BEA is the largest independent local bank in Hong Kong.
 BEA offers a full range of wholesale and retail banking services covering corporate banking, personal banking, investment banking and China services.
 Products ranging from deposits, foreign currency savings, mortgage loans, consumer loans, credit cards, Cyberbanking, Mandatory Provident Fund services, trade finance, syndicated loans, remittances and foreign exchange margin trading. “

-Separately, ValuEngine raised shares of Bank of East Asia from a “hold” rating to a “buy” rating in a research report on Friday, February 23rd.
+Separately, ValuEngine upgraded shares of Bank of East Asia from a hold rating to a buy rating in a report on Friday, February 23rd.

+The firm also recently declared a Semi-Annual dividend, which will be paid on Monday, April 16th.
+Investors of record on Thursday, March 8th will be given a $0.067 dividend.
+The ex-dividend date of this dividend is Wednesday, March 7th.
+Bank of East Asia’s dividend payout ratio (DPR) is 92.86%.

-ILLEGAL ACTIVITY NOTICE: “Bank of East Asia (BKEAY) Upgraded to “Buy” at Zacks Investment Research” was originally reported by Macon Daily and is the property of of Macon Daily.
-If you are viewing this news story on another site, it was illegally copied and republished in violation of international copyright law.
-The legal version of this news story can be viewed at https://macondaily.com/2018/03/26/bank-of-east-asia-bkeay-upgraded-to-buy-at-zacks-investment-research.html.
+TRADEMARK VIOLATION NOTICE: This news story was first reported by Macon Daily and is the property of of Macon Daily.
+If you are accessing this news story on another publication, it was copied illegally and reposted in violation of U.S. and international trademark and copyright laws.
+The legal version of this news story can be read at https://macondaily.com/2018/04/02/bank-of-east-asia-bkeay-upgraded-to-buy-at-zacks-investment-research-updated.html.

 The Bank of East Asia, Limited is a company mainly engaged in the banking business.
 Along with subsidiaries, it operates its business through nine segments: the China Operations segment, the Personal Banking segment, the Corporate Banking segment, the Overseas Operations segment, the Wealth Management segment, the Treasury Markets segment, the Financial Institutions segment, the Other Hong Kong Banking Operations segment, the Corporate Services segment, and the Other Businesses segment.